pdf-association/pdf-issues/docs/32000-2-2020/clause07.md

 <p>...</p>

-<p>NOTE 1 The name RC4™ is a registered trademark of RSA Security Inc. and cannot be used by third parties creating implementations of the algorithm.
+<p class="hangingindent">NOTE 1 The name RC4&trade; is a registered trademark of RSA Security Inc. and cannot be used by third parties creating implementations of the algorithm.
 Proprietary implementations of the RC4 encryption algorithm are available under license from RSA Security Inc. For licensing information, contact: <del onMouseEnter="mouseEnter(this)" data-issue="95">RSA Security Inc. 2955 Campus Drive, Suite 400, San Mateo, CA 94403-2507, USA, or</del> <a href="http://www.rsasecurity.com/">http://www.rsasecurity.com/</a>.</p>

 <p>...</p>